r00tDada/Javascript_Notes/1_Functions.md

  * the method invocation pattern
  * the function invocation pattern
  * the constructor invocation pattern
- * the apply invocation pattern.
+ * the apply invocation pattern

+2.